Skip to content

 Refurbishment and extension of a listed London prep school

 Thomas’s London Day Schools is a group of four independent co-educational preparatory schools in Battersea, Clapham, Fulham and Kensington.
 Thomas’s Battersea has approximately 540 pupils, ranging from reception to year eight.
-The school occupies a Grade II listed building, the former Sir Walter St John Grammar School, founded in 1700.
+The school occupies a Grade 2 listed building, the former Sir Walter St John Grammar School, founded in 1700.
 The school was extended by the celebrated Victorian architect William Butterfield in 1859 with further extensions by Tennyson in 1913 and Denny in 1937.
 The Lower School block was built in 1964.

 The layout of the school responded to the piece meal development.
 The Middle School was isolated from the Lower and Upper School and housed in a series of small class rooms; there were insufficient SEN facilities; classroom adjacencies required reorganisation; catering facilities were poor with children dining in the gym; circulation space required improvements and Lower School classrooms needed refurbishment.